itzg/docker-minecraft-server/docs/mods-and-plugins/index.md

     Blank lines and lines that start with a `#` will be ignored

     [This compose file](https://github.com/itzg/docker-minecraft-server/blob/master/examples/docker-compose-mods-file.yml) shows another example of using this feature.

-    It is recommended to combine this option with `REMOVE_OLD_MODS=TRUE` to ensure the mods/plugins remain consistent with the file's listing.

 ## Remove old mods/plugins